ACCESS-NRI/CMWG_workshop_2025/README.md

     - `02_pyISSM_vis1.ipynb`: Visualisation of the ISSM model mesh and element/node types.
     - `03_pyISSM_vis2.ipynb`: Visualisation of ISSM model fields and results.
     - `04_pyISSM_grid.ipynb`: Gridding and exporting ISSM models.
+    - `05_cryoDatastore_example.ipynb`: A bonus notebook that provides an example usage of the Cryosphere Datapool!

-Access to another directory (`/g/data/nf33/access-nri/CMWG_workshop_2025/sample_models/`) is required to access two example ISSM models.
+Access to another directory (`/g/data/nf33/access-nri/CMWG_workshop_2025/`) is required to access two example ISSM models (and the Cryosphere datapool).
 Access to this directory should be granted by joining the `nf33` project and by specifying the `gdata/nf33` storage location when activating the ARE JupyterLab Session (Step 1 above).
 The default options in the workshop notebooks are designed to interact with a model of Antarctica (`antarctica_sample_model.nc`).
 We also provide a second model, of Greenland (`greenland_sample_model.nc`) for those of you who would like to explore a different ice sheet!

 > ⚠️ **Data Sharing:** Please do not copy or share the ISSM models provided in `/g/data/nf33/access-nri/CMWG_workshop_2025/sample_models/`.
 They are provided for use within this workshop only.
 Direct access to this directory is not necessary -- models are loaded via the workshop notebooks.